Telecommunication-Telemedia-Assessment/avrateNG/README.md

 ### Acknowledgements

-If you use this software in your research, please include a link to the repository and cite the following paper:
+If you use this software in your research, please include a link to the repository and cite the following paper and the repository:

 ```bibtex
 @inproceedings{goering2021voyager,